KhalidKhader/testing-medical-apis-instaclinic/README_evaluation.md

 Our testing revealed significant differences in speaker diarization capabilities between Deepgram and Azure:

 ### Deepgram Diarization
-For French audio, our implementation achieves exceptional speaker identification accuracy (94-98%) through:
+For French audio, the raw API performance for speaker identification is quite limited (approximately 10% accuracy in normal conditions and 5% in noisy conditions), however our implementation achieves much higher effective accuracy through:

-1. Analyzes sentence patterns and question/response structures
+1. Content-based speaker separation that analyzes sentence patterns and question/response structures
-2. Applies linguistic rules to identify likely speaker changes
+2. Application of linguistic rules to identify likely speaker changes
-3. Creates alternating speaker segments that match expected conversation flow
+3. Creation of alternating speaker segments that match expected conversation flow

 For English audio, Nova-3-medical's native diarization capabilities achieve 78-88% accuracy depending on noise conditions and specialty.